-The council will use money broking services in order to make deposits or to borrow, and will establish charges for all services prior to using them.
-An approved list of brokers will be established which takes account of both price and quality of service.
+The council will use money-broking services in order to make deposits or to borrow, and will establish charges for all services prior to using them.
+An approved list of brokers has been established which takes account of both price and quality of service.

-2.3.4 Consultants'/advisers' services
+2.3.4 Consultants'/advisors' services

-The council's current policy is to appoint professional treasury management consultants (Link Asset Services) and a benchmarking exercise is conducted prior to the end of the contract to ensure value for money.
+The council's current policy is to appoint professional treasury management consultants (Link Group) and a benchmarking exercise is conducted prior to the end of the contract to ensure value for money.
 Separate leasing advisory consultants will be appointed where necessary.

-2.3.5 Policy on External Managers (other than relating to Superannuation Funds)
+2.3.5 Policy on External manager (other than relating to Superannuation Funds)